laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 Coding is fun, but debugging?
 Not so much.
 That's why testing is crucial for the success of your project.
 I will show you how easy it is to start testing your Laravel applications.
 Let's break the ice once and for all!

-## Why You Want to Write Tests for Your Projects
+## Why you want to write tests for your projects

-Writing tests for your projects is essential for various reasons:
+Writing tests for your projects is essential for various and very good reasons:

 - **Fix basic bugs**: Before they ruin the experience for your users, you can catch and fix basic bugs during the development phase.
 - **More confidence for deployments**: With a well-tested application, you can deploy with confidence, knowing that your code is solid.